vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 The XQL is slightly more complicated.
 We use the function module `BAPI_PRODORDCONF_CREATE_TT`.
 The actual data is submitted in the table `TIMETICKET`.
 In the XQL, we have to fill various columns.
 The fields `CONF_NO`, `YIELD`, and `SCRAP` are easy to understand.

 For submitting a time value (machine time, in our case), this table offers dynamic values, depending on the operation.
 When we look at the operation in the SAP UI, we can see that the machine time is the second time attribute.
-That's why we have to fill the `ONF_ACTIVITY2` column. `CONF_ACTI_UNIT2` is set to `H` for hour.
-The text `CONF_TEXT` is just a random text with additional information.
+That's why we have to fill the `ONF_ACTIVITY2` column. `CONF_ACTI_UNIT2` is set to `H` for hour. `CONF_TEXT` is a random text with additional information.

 ![image](/assets/2024-01-28/040.png)

 Here's the final XQL.
 Note that we need to add a call of a second function module called `BAPI_TRANSACTION_COMMIT`.
 If we don't do this, SAP rolls back the command and doesn't do anything.

 The table `DETAIL_RETURN` contains the feedback message from SAP.
-We will use it later, and that's why we define it as the output of the data source.
+We will use it later, so we define it as the output of the data source.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_CREATE_TT'